 As the top-ranked environmental law school in the nation, Vermont Law offers students the chance to hone what they learn in the classroom by working in one of the best environmental legal clinics in the country: the Environmental and Natural Resources Law Clinic (ENRLC).

-First, to provide a high-quality, skills-based educational experience for law students who learn how to become competent, ethical attorneys with expertise in the field of environmental and natural resources law.
+To provide a high-quality, skills-based educational experience for law students who learn how to become competent, ethical attorneys with expertise in the field of environmental and natural resources law.

 To provide pro bono representation for individuals and organizations who could not otherwise afford legal services.

-Finally, we work to ensure that laws protecting health and the environment are properly interpreted, implemented, and enforced to prevent and abate environmental problems, and to conserve and restore natural resources for the benefit of this and future generations.
+To ensure that laws protecting health and the environment are properly interpreted, implemented, and enforced to prevent and abate environmental problems, and to conserve and restore natural resources for the benefit of this and future generations.

 The ENRLC opened its doors to students and clients in August 2003 with a generous grant from the Henry Luce Foundation.
-Since then, it has focused its work on a range of environmental issues in four program areas:
+The faculty of the Environmental and Natural Resources Law Clinic, Professors

 Laura Murphy, and Kenneth Rumelt, have many years of experience in environmental litigation and advocacy.
 Their passion for protecting environmental and human health and conserving natural resources is contagious.

 Watch this inspiring video featuring Pat Parenteau and Clinic students as they discuss our fight against the Via Verde pipeline in Puerto Rico!